Mosaic profit plunges 70 percent on weaker prices, sales

 Net sales were down 27 percent to $1.9 billion.
 Analysts' average forecast was $1.970 billion.

-The results included a charge of 22 cents per share from Mosaic's decision to sell certain assets and operations.
-It plans to sell its salt operation, which has a long-term sales contract with Compass Minerals International Inc (CMP.N), close its small potash mine at Hersey, Michigan, and exit distribution businesses in Argentina and Chile.
+The results included a charge of 22 cents per share from Mosaic's decision, announced Tuesday, to sell certain assets and operations.
+It said it would sell its salt operation, close its small potash mine at Hersey, Michigan, and exit distribution businesses in Argentina and Chile.

 Mosaic's adjusted earnings per share were 51 cents, below analysts' average forecast of 55 cents, according to Thomson Reuters I/B/E/S.

-Mosaic said it plans to buy back stock as early as next month and possibly make other moves, using about $2 billion in available cash and a roughly $2 billion debt offering.

-(Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Lisa Von Ahn, John Wallace and Jim Marshall)
+(Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Lisa Von Ahn and John Wallace)